K. Pattabhi Jois: Career

 The Maharaja of Mysore sometimes attended classes when Jois was assisting, and offered Jois a teaching position at the Sanskrit College in Mysore with a salary, scholarship to the college and room and board.
 Jois held a yoga teaching position at the Sanskrit College from 1937 to 1973, becoming vidwan (professor) in 1956, as well as being Honorary Professor of Yoga at the Government College of Indian Medicine from 1976 to 1978.

 In 1948, Jois established the Ashtanga Yoga Research Institute at their home in Lakshmipuram.
 In 1964 he built an extension in the back of the house for a yoga hall.
 In 1964, a Belgian named André Van Lysebeth spent two months with Jois learning the primary and intermediate series of the Ashtanga Vinyasa Yoga system.
 Not long afterward, van Lysebeth wrote the book J'apprends le Yoga (1967, English title: Yoga Self-Taught) which mentioned Jois and included his address.
 This brought Westerners to Mysore to study yoga.
 The first Americans came, after Jois's son Manju demonstrated yoga at Swami Gitananda's ashram in Pondicherry.
 To accommodate the increasing number of students, he opened a new school in Gokulam in 2002.
 Jois continued to teach at the Ashtanga Yoga Research Institute in Mysore, now in the neighbourhood of Gokulam, with his only daughter Saraswathi Rangaswamy (b.
 1941) and his grandson Sharath for the rest of his life.
 He published the book Yoga Mālā, in Kannada in 1958; an English translation appeared in 1999.

 His first trip to the West was in 1974, to South America, to deliver a lecture in Sanskrit at an international yoga conference.
 In 1975 he stayed for four months in Encinitas, California, marking the beginning of Ashtanga Vinyasa Yoga in America.
 Norman Allen, one of his first western students, collaborated with Jois on his trips to America.
 He had said on many occasions that there might be only twenty or thirty students practising Ashtanga Yoga in America then, but, 'gradually, gradually, in twenty years, it will be fully spreading'.
 He returned to the US several times over the next 20 years, to teach yoga at Encinitas and beyond.

 Parampara, the passing of knowledge from teacher to pupil (traditionally, from guru to shishya), is said to lie at the heart of Jois's Ashtanga Yoga.
 Teachers are certified through many years of daily practice and extended trips to Mysore, India, to become authorized "lineage holders".
-Haing studied under Krishnamacharya for many years, Jois expected the same from his students, creating among the most stringent requirements anywhere in yoga teacher training.
+Having studied under Krishnamacharya for many years, Jois expected the same from his students, creating among the most stringent requirements anywhere in yoga teacher training.